 During this period, many schools are closed.
 Students from richer families can afford remote learning tools to continue their education.
 However, students from lower-income communities lag behind because of no access to such digital resources.
 There is a growing concern in developing countries like the Philippines and India that these learners do not have the proper support.
 The disruption makes it hard for lower-income students to catch up with schoolwork.

 Education for marginalised groups of students has also become harder.
 Students with special needs, such as autism and dyslexia, need more resources and attention.
 This may not always be in reach for rural communities.
-Hence, the educational gap will widen in rural communities.
+Hence, the educational gap will widen in rural communities, showing how covid has affected education in rural communities.

 An increase in the dropout rate expected